By Richard Walker

 One of the great ironies of the Vatican concept of a super authority is that it meets the very criteria the Bible warns against in the Book of Revelation, such as the emergence of a world financial system.

-None of this troubles the pope, however, perhaps because his Vatican Bank does business worldwide.
-It is known to have investments scattered across the globe, some of which are hidden behind multilayered shell companies.
+None of this troubles the pope, however, perhaps because his Institute for the Works of Religion, commonly known as the Vatican Bank, does business worldwide.
+It is known to have investments scattered across the globe, some of which are hidden behind multi-layered shell companies.
 The Vatican Bank’s ability to move large sums of money in and out of Vatican City and between private banks is legendary.
 In 2010, it was caught with its hands in the criminal cookie jar when Italy’s economic intelligence investigators discovered it was secretly moving tens of millions of euros into a JPMorgan account in Frankfurt, and between private banks elsewhere.

 Pope John Paul I may have been alerted to some of Banco Ambrosiano’s activities as early as 1978, but he died mysteriously 33 days after being elected pope.
 While the Vatican attributed his death to a heart attack, some thought otherwise, claiming he had posed a major threat to powerful interests in the Vatican and outside it because he had threatened to investigate the Vatican Bank and its dealings with Banco Ambrosiano.